chris-dykes-j/goodsmile-scraper/README.md

 # Goodsmile Scraper

-This project's purpose is to collect data from the Goodsmile website (https://www.goodsmile.info/en/).
+This project's purpose is to collect figure data from the Goodsmile website (https://www.goodsmile.info/en/).

+### Next Development Phase:
+- [ ] Begin Web API rewrite.
+Include demo data and old data
+- [ ] Build CLI Interaction
+- [ ] Scrape by Year and/or Month.
+Goal to minimize traffic.
+- [ ] Scrape specified section from command line, nendoroid or scale figure, etc.
+- [ ] Fix issues

-Goals:
+### Completed Goals:
 - [x] Collect nendoroid figure data.
 Store as JSON (structure is inconsistent).
-- [ ] Collect nendoroid images from site.
+- [x] Collect nendoroid images from site.
-- [ ] Traverse links for a given year (e.g. https://www.goodsmile.info/en/products/category/nendoroid_series/released/2023)
-- [ ] Collect data in English, Japanese, and Chinese.
+- [x] Collect data in English, Japanese, and Chinese.